Lesser stag beetles facts

 Identification

-Lesser stag beetles range in size from about 2-4cm and are matt black in colour.
-The males lack the enlarged antler-like jaws of the male stag beetle.
-Males and females are still different, but the differences are less noticeable than in the stag beetle.
+Male and female lesser stag beetles range in size from 1.5-3cm and are matt black in colour.
+You can tell the difference between the two by the males’ slightly larger mandibles, though they lack the enlarged antler-like jaws of the male stag beetle.

 Life cycle